CY-N4P5E/Inquiro/README.md

 # Add your documents to the data directory
 mkdir data
-# Copy your PDF files to ./data/
+# Copy your PDF and DOCX files to ./data/

 # Build the knowledge base
 python core/populate_database.py